Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By CraZyboy6484.

 cube 30:
-- By sharkcrome.
+- By Sharkcrome.

 cube 31:
-- By sharkcrome.
+- By Sharkcrome.

 cube 32:
 - By KevgenGD.

 cube 33:
-- By sharkcrome.
+- By Sharkcrome.

 cube 34:
-- By sharkcrome.
+- By Sharkcrome.

 cube 35:
 - By KevgenGD.